 Back in 2018 it was reported that only 17% of the IT workforce in the UK was female.
 But with stars like Poonam as part of our team, we understand the creative, cool headed and intellectual input that can be gained from women in the workforce.
 We sat down with Poonam to understand how she got into STEM and how you can follow in her footsteps to take the IT world by storm.

 With a logical and analytical bent of mind and a good command in science and mathematics throughout my academics, I always knew what my educational path would be though I was not aware back then that my destination will be in IT.

 I completed my Bachelors in Technology, majoring in Electronics and Communication, and started my career with a multinational networking and telecommunications company.
 So far my exposure to programming and IT was limited, but I always got a kick out of it which eventually led to the decision of joining an IT company and putting my interests and skills to best use.

 There are various routes to starting a career in IT.
 Studying an IT and technology-related degree certainly gives an edge i.e. there are more technology jobs that you can apply for.
-Based on interests, you can also specialize is specific areas of IT like Cyber security, Artificial Intelligence etc. However, various employers do offer on-job training for undergraduates who have the right skill set and are genuinely interested in technology.
+Based on interests, you can also specialise is specific areas of IT like cyber security, artificial intelligence etc. However, various employers do offer on-job training for undergraduates who have the right skill set and are genuinely interested in technology.

 Working in the IT sector has given me the exposure to various industries and businesses across the world.
 It gives an immensely rewarding feeling to be able to help resolve pain points and see what value our IT solutions adds in improvising and transforming of business process for our clients.